John Penn (governor): Second appointment as governor

 As Thomas Penn was displeased with Richard Jr's performance, he arranged in 1773 for the reappointment of John Penn as governor.
 Returning to the province with his family, Penn served until 1776.
-That year, the revolutionary government took control during the American Revolution.
+That year, the revolutionary government took control during the American Revolutionary War.

-Thomas Penn had died in 1775, and his son John Penn "of Stoke" inherited the chief proprietorship (and three quarters of the total property).
+Thomas Penn had died in 1775, and his son John Penn "of Stoke" inherited the chief proprietorship and three quarters of the total property.
 John Penn "of Stoke," born in 1760, was 15 when his father died.
 He was assigned a guardian for the proprietorship until he came of age, but the Revolution disrupted his control of the holdings.

 American Revolution

 The Penns were slow to perceive that the growing unrest, which became the American Revolution, would threaten their proprietary interests.
-In 1774 Penn refused to summon the Assembly so it could select delegates to the First Continental Congress.
+In 1774, Penn refused to summon the Assembly so it could select delegates to the First Continental Congress.
 Patriots responded by taking control in 1775, leaving Penn powerless.
 Henry J. Cadbury states, "The end of proprietary government in Pennsylvania may be dated Sept.
 26, 1776, with the last adjournment of the provincial assembly.
 The governor's acts and meetings of the council closed nearly a year earlier."

-After the American Revolutionary War began at the Battles of Lexington and Concord, Penn watched with apprehension as Pennsylvania colonists formed militia companies and prepared for war.
-Soon after the adoption of the American Declaration of Independence, "Patriots" (or "Whigs") in Pennsylvania created the Pennsylvania Constitution of 1776, which replaced Penn's government with a Supreme Executive Council and no royal officials.
+After the American Revolutionary War was launched at the Battles of Lexington and Concord, Penn watched with apprehension as Pennsylvania colonists formed patriot militias and prepared for war.
+Soon after the adoption of the Declaration of Independence, patriots, also known as Whigs, in Pennsylvania created the Pennsylvania Constitution of 1776, which replaced Penn's government with a Supreme Executive Council and no royal officials.
 With no power at his command, Penn remained aloof and carefully neutral in the hope that the radicals would be defeated or at least reconciled with the king.